hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/README.md

 - Add NY standards to your list of lessons for your unit plan.
 - This is on the main overview page created from the unit plan template.
 - After each lesson put the number of the standard(s) that apply.
+- Develop An In Class And An Out Of Class Assignment For your unit plan.